Ignore empty services

 A note to me: For IPTV input, we can grab all 'valid' PIDs shortly when the stream is received, so it may be wise to postpone service creation until we see the packets from any A/V elementary stream.

-#3 Updated by Jaroslav Kysela 7 days ago
+Updated by Jaroslav Kysela about 4 years ago

 - Status changed from New to Fixed